jprovidence/aether/notes/noun_clustering.md

 A good manner in which to cluster given this information would involve:

 - randomly and evenly distributing verticies across an n-dimensional space
 - assuming a 'force of attraction' between nouns that share an edge.
-Strength attributes give the strength of this force.
+Strength attributes  strength of this force.
 - adjust the distances between verticies according to these forces until some sort of equilibrium is achieved.

 However, given that many nouns are likely to have a high number of relations, this state of homeostatis will likely provide a rather 'coarse' view of noun-groupings (or topics).
 Somewhat related groups are likely to merge entirely, the entire graph may even converge on a single point.
-Therefore, the introduction of forces of repulusion between unrelated nouns is necessary.
+Therefore, the introduction of forces of replusion between unrelated nouns is necessary.

 If repulsive forces are applied universally towards all unrelated nouns in addition to the existing attraction, it is likely that homeostasis will never be attained.
 A distance threshold that determines whether or not repulsive forces should be applied may fix this issue.